 'Ask not what my school can do for me, but what I can do for my school community'.
-We regularly ask for King Edward VII School Ambassadors to help out at special events such as Open Evenings, Careers events, Parents' Evenings etc. We will loan you a King Edward VII School polo shirt and brief you about your responsibilities.
-If you get at least three 'Ambassador Credits' we will include a couple of complimentary sentences on your reference about this.
+We regularly ask for King Edward VII School Ambassadors to help out at special events such as Open Evenings, Careers events, Parents' Evenings, Sports Day etc. If you get at least three 'Ambassador Credits' we will include a couple of complimentary sentences on your reference about this.
 It will give you a chance to demonstrate your communication skills with members of the public or younger students and to act responsibly and independently.
+There may be an opportunity to act as a student support ambassador either with Key Stage 3 SEND students or on a paired reading scheme.